Windber Medical Center Labyrinth

 If you would like to participate in a walk or schedule a facilitated walk for your group, call 814-467-3768 or e-mail email@example.com.

-This entry was posted on Friday, March 16th, 2012 at 10:01 am and is filed under History & Landmarks, Nature & Outdoors.
+This entry was posted on Friday, March 16th, 2012 at 10:01 am by admin and is filed under History & Landmarks, Nature & Outdoors.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Comments are closed.